fortify-global/fraud-prevention-documentation/README.md

 Please email <y@fortify.global> or <vijeet@fortify.global> OR  fill this [form] to receive your credentials.

-Once you have the credentials ready, please [verify] your credentials here
+Once you have the credentials ready, please [verify] your credentials.

 ## Send us your data
 Please [check here] what is all kind of data you can send up and how each field is making a difference in fraud prevention and increase acceptance rate.